meysamhadeli/booking-modular-monolith/README.md

 - :sparkle: Using `Vertical Slice Architecture` for architecture level.
 - :sparkle: Using `Domain Driven Design (DDD)` to implement all business processes in modules.
 - :sparkle: Using `InMememoryBroker` on top of `Cap` for `Event Driven Architecture` between our modules.
+- :sparkle: Using `Inbox Pattern` on top of `Cap` for ensuring message idempotency for receiver and `Exactly once Delivery`.
+- :sparkle: Using `Outbox Pattern` on top of `Cap` for ensuring no message is lost and there is at `Least One Delivery`.
 - :sparkle: Using `CQRS` implementation with `MediatR` library.
 - :sparkle: Using `SqlServer` for database in our modules.
 - :sparkle: Using `Event Store` for `write side` of Booking-Module to store all `historical state` of aggregate.